mattermost/docs/source/mobile/mobile-faq.rst

 “Mattermost Classic” mobile apps support tablets.

-Our second generation mobile apps (“Mattermost”) have Beta support for the tablet version.
+Our second generation mobile apps (“Mattermost”) have beta support for tablets.

 How is data handled on mobile devices after a user account is deactivated?
 --------------------------------------------------------------------------